What the Research Shows

 TB-500's primary mechanism involves the regulation of actin — a protein that forms the structural cytoskeleton of cells and is critical for cell movement and tissue remodeling.

-Many patients and providers find the greatest benefit from combining both — BPC-157 for targeted structural repair and TB-500 for systemic anti-inflammatory and regenerative support.
+Many patients and providers find the greatest benefit from combining both — for targeted structural repair and TB-500 for systemic wellness-supporting and regenerative support.

 The "BPC/TB" stack is one of the most commonly prescribed healing peptide protocols.
-The rationale: their mechanisms are complementary rather than redundant.
-BPC-157 drives angiogenesis and structural tissue repair; TB-500 reduces systemic inflammation and enhances cell migration to the injury site.
+The rationale: their mechanisms are complementary rather than redundant. drives angiogenesis and structural recovery support; TB-500 may play a role in supporting overall wellness and enhances cell migration to the injury site.
 Together, they address healing from multiple angles.

 Your provider will tailor the protocol to your specific situation, injury type, goals, and tolerance.